AndreaFuso/Crazyflie-noetic/crazy_common_py/src/README.md

 ### dataTypes.py
 This script contains different data types definitions.

+### default_rosparameters.py
+This script collects all default names of available rosparameters.

 ### LaunchFileGenerator.py
 This script contains the definition of class *LaunchFileGenerator* which is used to interpreter a txt file (located at ../crazyCmd/data/input/launc_info/*.txt), giving instructions about the simulation one wants to set up; then the class